De Chile al Paladar | Wine News & Trends in Chile

 Through the Upgrade Programme, UN Tourism provides Lolol with specialised technical assistance, strategic accompaniment and access to a global network of good practices in rural tourism.

-In the historic centre of Lolol, declared a Typical Zone, colonial architecture and rural traditions give shape to its heritage identity Foto Of Turismo Lolol
+In the historic centre of Lolol, declared a Typical Zone, colonial architecture and rural traditions give shape to its heritage identity.
+Photo: Office of Tourism Lolol

 This distinction recognises the work that the commune has done around the enhancement of its cultural heritage, its typical gastronomy, its traditional crafts and its huasa identity, along with the development of sustainable tourism products that strengthen the local economy.